 Image Permissions

 If you are going to use an image that you didn’t make, check the license!
 I like to use Wikimedia Commons as a lot of their images have open licenses or they just require an attribution and nothing more.
 But remember – just because an image exists online and you can right-click and save it, does not mean that you have permission to use it!
-When in doubt, use one of your own images.
-I like to use scenery images if I don’t have a logo.
-Scenery can even be something really tiny, such as one flower bud.

 For sound editing, the beauty of TeamSpeak is that it allows for sound recording.
 But you will still need to trim something or other.
-I have Audacity though I admit I don’t use it for much (I don’t do the sound editing for our podcast).
+I have Audacity though I admit I don’t use it for much (I didn’t do the sound editing for our podcast).
 But Audacity is otherwise useful.

 Practice

 You should practice before you try to go anywhere with podcasting.
 It doesn’t need to be long or involved.
-Get to know the software.
+Just, get to know the software.
 For example, TeamSpeak allows for a push to talk feature.
 Use it!
 This will help a lot when you are recording, as you need to consciously press a button for any sound to come out.
 Practice using this until it’s second nature.

 Use Audacity, and record yourself saying something simple and scripted.
 It can be a nursery rhyme or the like.
 You don’t want to be doing this for more than a minute or so.